VeronicaLourens/hangman/README.md

 ## How To Play

-* This version of Hangman game is to guess a random number chosen by the computer.
+* The Hangman game is to guess a random number chosen by the computer.
 There is a welcoming message and the game info on the start screen.
 It asks user to decide if user would like to play or not.
 If the answer is ‘no’, then the program exits.
 Otherwise, the game starts.

 * It asks user’s name, then displays a greeting message to the user.
 Following it gives user a hint about guessing a number from the range of number between 0 and 50.